 It is best to seek medical attention right away if you suspect that you have sustained an AC joint sprain in order to diagnose it correctly and start on a suitable treatment plan right away.
 Early intervention gives you the best chance at a successful recovery with minimal disruption to your daily activities.

 An Acromioclavicular joint sprain can be painful, limiting mobility in your shoulder and arm which can affect both work and leisure activities.
-Thankfully, physiotherapy offers a safe and effective way for treating this type of injury by helping reduce pain levels while restoring movement in your shoulder and arm so that you can get back out there again soon.
+Thankfully, physio offers a safe and effective way for treating this type of injury by helping reduce pain levels while restoring movement in your shoulder and arm so that you can get back out there again soon.
 Don’t delay seeking treatment – get started now on improving your condition with physiotherapy.

-If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Nitin Nair, BPT, R/TRO DIP, PT, or one of the other physiotherapists at CARESPACE Health+Wellness in Kitchener and Waterloo.
+If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself, Nitin Nair, BPT, R/TRO DIP, PT, or another physiotherapist in Waterloo or Kitchener at CARESPACE.
 We are happy to listen and are here to help!